ion1/workaround-upstart-snafu/README.md

 When “`status <jobname>`” says “`<jobname> stop/killed, process 12345`” and there’s no such process, run “`workaround-upstart-snafu 12345`” and wait until it exits.

+To speed things up (i.e. to limit the PID space this script covers), issue the following command:

+    echo $N | sudo tee /proc/sys/kernel/pid_max

+...where ```N``` is non-existent PID plus a few hundred.